vocon-it/kubernetes-ingress/deployments/helm-chart/README.md

 `controller.pod.annotations` | The annotations of the Ingress Controller pod. | {}
 `controller.pod.extraLabels` | The additional extra labels of the Ingress Controller pod. | {}
-`controller.appprotect.enable` | Enables the App Protect module in the Ingress Controller. | false `controller.readyStatus.enable` | Enables the readiness endpoint `"/nginx-ready"`.
+`controller.appprotect.enable` | Enables the App Protect module in the Ingress Controller. | false `controller.appprotectdos.enable` | Enables the App Protect Dos module in the Ingress Controller. | false `controller.readyStatus.enable` | Enables the readiness endpoint `"/nginx-ready"`.
 The endpoint returns a success code when NGINX has loaded all the config after the startup.
 This also configures a readiness probe for the Ingress Controller pods that uses the readiness endpoint. | true
 `controller.readyStatus.port` | The HTTP port for the readiness endpoint. | 8081
 `controller.enableLatencyMetrics` |  Enable collection of latency metrics for upstreams.
 Requires `prometheus.create`. | false